TRIPLE CONVERGENT PROOF • FEBRUARY 2026

 System Architects

-Validates need for Q-HAL (Quantum Hardware Abstraction Layer)—our hardware-aware abstraction technology for managing topology-dependent behavior across different quantum platforms.
+Validates need for Q-HAL (Quantum Hardware Abstraction Layer)—our hardware-aware abstraction technology for managing topology-dependent AND temporal behavior.

 Our Novel Approach